Chairperson Simon Phipps

 At the 2019 ASI meeting in Adelaide, the Mucosal SIG will contribute to the organisation of a pre-conference workshop with a Mucosal Immunology focus.
 Please refer to the ASI conference website for more information.

-ASI Mucosal Immunology Symposium, Noosa
+ASI Mucosal Immunology and Micriobiome Symposium, Noosa

 Watch this space!